nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Resource metadata](https://www.hl7.org/fhir/DSTU2/resource.html#Meta) ###

-Servers SHALL provide the `profile` metadata for each resource, asserting that the content conforms to one of the GP Connect resource profiles.
+Servers **MUST** provide the `profile` metadata for each resource, asserting that the content conforms to one of the GP Connect resource profiles.

-Servers SHALL provide the `version Id` metadata for each item.
-This SHALL change each time the content of the resource changes.
+Servers **MUST** provide the `version Id` metadata for each item.
+This **MUST** change each time the content of the resource changes.

-Consumer creating or amending a resource SHALL provide the `profile` metadata details within the sent resource.
+Consumer creating or amending a resource **MUST** provide the `profile` metadata details within the sent resource.
 The `profile` metadata should be checked for by the Provider to ensure predictable process and for forward compatibility when a server can handle multiple profiles for the same type of resource.

-Clients SHALL utilise the `version Id` when performing updates to allow [management of resource contention](https://www.hl7.org/fhir/DSTU2/http.html#concurrency) and to protect against [Lost Updates](http://www.w3.org/1999/04/Editing/).
+Clients **MUST** utilise the `version Id` when performing updates to allow [management of resource contention](https://www.hl7.org/fhir/DSTU2/http.html#concurrency) and to protect against [Lost Updates](http://www.w3.org/1999/04/Editing/).

 ### [Resource transactions](https://www.hl7.org/fhir/DSTU2/http.html#transactional-integrity) ###

 When performing an update or create interaction, servers:

--	SHALL **validate the content against valid profiles** and business rules before creating/updating the resource.
+-	**MUST** **validate the content against valid profiles** and business rules before creating/updating the resource
--	MAY apply business rules that alter the content.
+-	**MAY** apply business rules that alter the content
--	MAY merge updated content with existing content.
+-	**MAY** merge updated content with existing content

-Servers SHALL validate the existence of any referenced resources when creating or updating a resource.
+Servers **MUST** validate the existence of any referenced resources when creating or updating a resource.
 For example, a `Slot` reference (e.g. `Slot/D497DB00-99AA-11E5-A837-0800200C9A66`) used when creating a new `Appointment` would be checked for existence on the server and an error returned (and the create interaction aborted) if the slot does not exist.

 Refer to the GitHub hosted [GP Connect FHIR Repository](https://github.com/nhsconnect/gpconnect-fhir) for the published FHIR profiles.

 Refer to the [HL7&reg; FHIR&reg; Validator](https://www.hl7.org/fhir/DSTU2/validation.html#jar) page for the most upto date details on how FHIR resources can be validated.

-Servers SHALL provide a read interaction for every resource it accepts update interactions on.
+Servers **MUST** provide a read interaction for every resource it accepts update interactions on.

-Consumers SHALL follow the pattern described in the [Transactional Integrity](https://www.hl7.org/fhir/DSTU2/http.html#transactional-integrity) section of the base FHIR specification, built on top of version-aware updates, for updating resources.
+Consumers **MUST** follow the pattern described in the [Transactional Integrity](https://www.hl7.org/fhir/DSTU2/http.html#transactional-integrity) section of the base FHIR specification, built on top of version-aware updates, for updating resources.

 ## FHIR resource interactions ##

 ### Requests ###

-Servers SHALL be able to consume and process the following requests for GP Connect FoT.
+Servers **MUST** be able to consume and process the following requests for GP Connect FoT.

 | Interaction | Path | Request Verb | Request Content-Type | Body | Prefer | Conditional |
 | ----------- | ---- | ------------ | -------------------- | ---- | ------ | ----------- |